krillavilla/krillavilla/README.md

 💁 Hackers are abusing AI toolsets, and I want to do something about it.

-👨🏽‍💼 Coming from an IT service desk background.
-I am familiar with AWS and Azure Cloud, Linux (Debian, Ubuntu), Penetration Testing, and DevOps tools and terminology.
-I received training in Cyber Security bootcamps and Udacity Nanodegree programs in Cloud DevOps, Security Engineer, Ethical Hacking, and Cloud DevOps utilizing Microsoft Azure.

 🚀  I'm currently working on [Math For Security](http://github.com/dreilly369/AppliedMathForSecurityBook)

 🧠  I'm learning Applied Math using Python in Cyber Security toolsets